-They come with a one-year guarantee against hardware mechanical failure, a five-year warranty for defective sealed units, a ten-year guarantee against PVCu cracking, flaking, or fading, and a 25-year guarantee on the paint finish for aluminium frames in typical environments.
+Doors and windows come with a one-year guarantee against mechanical failure of the hardware, a five-year warranty for defective sealed units, a 10-year guarantee against cracking, flaking, or fading, and a 25-year guarantee on the paint finish for aluminium frames in typical environments.

 uPVC or aluminium?